kamino410/procam-calibration/README.md

 python ../calibrate.py 768 1024 9 7 75 1 -black_thr 40 -white_thr 5
 ```

-`chess_block_size` means length (mm/cm/m) of a block on the chessboard.
+`chess_block_size` means the length (mm/cm/m) of a block on the chessboard.
-The translation vector will be calculated with the length unit specified here.
+The translation vectors will be calculated with the length unit specified here.

 `black_threashold` is a threashold to determine whether a camera pixel captures projected area or not.
 `white_threashold` is a threashold to specify robustness of graycode decoding.
 To avoid decoding error, increase these numbers.

 `camera_paramter_json` is a json file, in which internal camera paramters (projection matrix P, camera distortion, and image size) are written.
 By indicating this option, the intrinsic camera parameters are fixed when compute the initial solution of camera attitudes.
 See "camera_config.json" as an example.

-Calibration result will be displayed on your terminal and saved in `./calibration_result.xml` (cv::FileStorage format).
+Calibration result will be displayed on your terminal and saved in `./calibration_result.xml` (with cv::FileStorage format).

 ## Additional Resource